skywind3000/asyncrun.vim/README.md

 The first `make` will run in the vim's current directory (which `:pwd` returns), while the second one will run in the project root directory of current file.
 This feature is very useful when you have something (make / grep) to do with the whole project.

-Inspired by CtrlP, the project root is the nearest ancestor directory of the current file which contains one of these directories or files: `.svn`, `.git`, `.hg`, `.root` and `.project`.
+Inspired by CtrlP, the project root is the nearest ancestor directory of the current file which contains one of these directories or files: `.svn`, `.git`, `.hg`, `.root` or `.project`.
 If none of the parent directories contains these root markers, the directory of the current file is used as the project root.
 The root markers can also be configurated, see [Project Root](https://github.com/skywind3000/asyncrun.vim/wiki/Project-Root).

 #### Requirements:
 Vim 7.4.1829 is minimal version to support async mode.
 If you are use older versions, `g:asyncrun_mode` will fall back from `0/async` to `1/sync`.
 NeoVim 0.1.4 or later is also supported.